kenminsoo/sRNAfrag/readme.md

 UBUNTU x86_64

-IF you are working on an ARM infrastructure, please download the x86_64 version of Conda.
-Tested on MAC-OS ARM (M1) infrasturcture.
+IF you are working on an ARM infrastructure on MACOS, please download the x86_64 version of Conda.
+Unfortunately, if you are working on an ARM infrastructure on Linux, then it will not work.

-Will not play well on HPC clusters.
+Generally will not play well on HPC clusters.

 #### Prerequisite
 Install R, please consult their website.
 [R](https://cran.r-project.org/)